calvinmetcalf/copyfiles/readme.md

   Usage: copyfiles [options] inFile [more files ...] outDirectory

   Options:

-    -h, --help               output usage information
-    -V, --version            output the version number
-    -u, --up [levels]        slice a path off the bottom of the paths -a --all                 include files and directories whose names begin with a dot (.)
-    -f, --flat               flatten the output
+    -u, --up       slice a path off the bottom of the paths               [number] -a, --all      include files & directories begining with a dot (.)   [boolean] -f, --flat     flatten the output                                    [boolean]
-    -e, --exclude [pattern]  pattern or glob to exclude -s, --soft               do not overwrite destination files if they exist
+    -e, --exclude  pattern or glob to exclude (may be passed multiple times) -E, --error    throw error if nothing is coppied                     [boolean] -V, --verbose  print more information to console                     [boolean] -s, --soft     do not overwrite destination files if they exist      [boolean] -v, --version  Show version number                                   [boolean]
+    -h, --help     Show help                                             [boolean]
 ```

 copy some files, give it a bunch of arguments, (which can include globs), the last one